-The Remove everything option, as the name implies, removes all your personal data, applications, drivers, and settings, and does a clean install of Windows 10.
+The Remove everything option removes all your personal data, applications, drivers, and settings, and does a clean install of Windows 10.
 The system drive may also be formatted during the process.
 This option is handy if you want to remove everything and start from scratch.
 For instance, you may want to erase your data from the hard drive before you’re about to recycle or donate the system for charity (See also: “Security Note” below.)

 During the reset process, you can click on the Change settings and configure additional settings.

 Clicking on the Change Settings dialog opens the following dialog where you can choose whether or not to erase the hard disk completely or just remove your files.